-My research project is in collaboration with the Alaska Native Village of Nanwalek, located near the southern tip of the Kenai Peninsula, relies on local commercial and subsistence Sockeye Salmon (Oncorhynchus nerka) fishing supported by the English Bay Lakes system.
-The community has witnessed a large-scale decline in salmon abundance over the past 20 years, the causes of which remain largely unclear.
-Through participatory mapping exercises, we will document traditional ecological knowledge related to salmon spawning locations, ecological information, important historical events, and changes in land-use practices, and landscape, for example.
-Important locations identified by community members will be used to inform targeted data collection, such as aerial mapping using small unmanned aerial systems (sUAS), water temperature and quality assessments, and environmental DNA (eDNA) analysis.
-Finally, we will establish a fishery working group composed of Nanwalek community members, fishermen, elders, knowledge holders as well as advisers from Alaska Pacific University, the Alaska Department of Fish and Game and other constituents.
-We will employ surveys to capture current perspectives on the state of the fishery and establish partnership benchmarks and performance measures.
-Through quantitative assessments, we will examine the complexities, connections, and internal dynamics among the working group.
-This project will result in data products that support both tribal entities and agency officials in managing the English Bay Lakes Sockeye Salmon fishery, provide recommendations on processes for building and sustaining collaborative partnerships with Alaska Native communities, and capture the value of Indigenous knowledge through tribal representation in fishery management.
+The Alaska Native Village of Nanwalek, located near the southern tip of the Kenai Peninsula, relies on local commercial and subsistence Sockeye Salmon (Oncorhynchus nerka) fishing supported by the English Bay Lakes system.
+The community has witnessed a large-scale decline in their salmon run over the past 20 years and are concerned about future outcomes related to shifting abundances of the fishery.
+To provide a platform for community discussion, learning, and the development of action items, we are establishing a partnership through ongoing collaboration with Nanwalek.
+We are forming a Fishery Working Group to demonstrate data collection, that includes salmon genetic analysis, small unmanned aerial system surveys, environmental DNA techniques, and water temperature and quality monitoring, that respects community interests and perspectives about the impact of sockeye decline, and to capture culturally specific perspectives and dynamics, including demarcating the current state of the fishery.
+We will establish partnership benchmarks, performance measures and conduct quantitative assessments to examine the complexities, connections and internal dynamics among the working group.
+This project will result in data products that support both tribal entities and agency officials in managing the English Bay Lakes Sockeye Salmon fishery, provide recommendations on processes for building and sustaining collaborative partnerships with Alaska Native communities, and demonstrate the importance to meaningfully include Indigenous knowledge through tribal representation and engagement in fishery management.

 Funding for this work is provided by the Pollock Conservation Cooperative via the Alaska Education Tax Credit Program.